 - a.
-Claude Shannon was a mathematician and an engineer

-- b.
-Claude Shannon was a scientist, a mathematician, and an engineer

-- c.
-Claude Shannon was an engineer

-- d.
-Claude Shannon was a mathematician
+Claude Shannon was a mathematician and an engineer - b.
+Claude Shannon was a scientist, a mathematician, and an engineer - c.
+Claude Shannon was an engineer - d.
+Claude Shannon was a mathematician a. seeks b. new c. builds d. but

-- 2 The main idea of the passage is signaled by which of the boldfaced words:

-- a. seeks b. new

-- c. builds

-- d. but